Rick-8/core_24/README.md

 - Models Map - ![Landing Page Image](static/images/readme_images/myapp_models.png)

+- Minimalist & High-End Aesthetic – The design focuses on sleek, modern aesthetics with a premium look and feel, aligning with the exclusive nature of the gym.

+- Intuitive Navigation – A simple and straightforward interface ensures that members can quickly book sessions, view availability, and manage their accounts with minimal effort.

+- Mobile-Optimized Experience – Fully responsive across devices, ensuring a smooth and accessible experience whether on desktop, tablet, or mobile.

+- Privacy-Focused Design – Members’ privacy is a top priority, with an emphasis on secure access and personalized user interfaces, providing a seamless, private, and exclusive gym experience.

 ### 🔹 Premium & Consistent Theme
 - A sleek, high-end design reflects the exclusivity of Core 24.
 - Professional color schemes, minimalistic layout, and luxury aesthetics.
 - Consistent user interface for easy navigation.

 ### 🔹 Responsive & Device-Friendly
 - Fully optimized for desktops, tablets, and smartphones.
 - Adaptive design ensures smooth interaction across all platforms.

 ### 🔹 Simple & Intuitive Booking System
 - Members can book gym slots effortlessly.
 - Real-time slot availability ensures fair and structured access.

 ### 🔹 Admin Panel for Gym Management
 - Secure dashboard for staff to oversee bookings, memberships, and profiles.
 - Django-powered backend ensures stability and scalability.

 ## Features